silverstripesk/silverstripe-disqus/README.md

 ## Collaboration
 If you want to help out and make some improvements please fork this project and submit a pull request (see this guide on how to do this:  [Pull requests](http://help.github.com/pull-requests/)).

+## TODO
+If silverstripe/comments module installed: sync both to have same comments on both sides